ndow33/ndow33/README.md

 ### Hi there 👋

-I’m Nate, a software engineer who’s passionate about using data to solve real-world problems.
-Some of my technical specialties include data wrangling/cleansing, ETL pipeline development, and implementing predictive models using libraries such as pandas, matplotlib, plotly, NumPy, scikit-learn, Keras, and TensorFlow.
+I’m Nate, a solutions architect who’s passionate about using data to solve real-world problems.
+Some of my technical specialties include data wrangling/cleaning, ETL pipeline development, and implementing predictive models using libraries such as pandas, matplotlib, plotly, NumPy, scikit-learn, Keras, and TensorFlow.

 Find me around the web: